New Qualifications Outline

 When are the new qualifications being introduced?

-National 1 to National 5 are now being delivered in schools and colleges across Scotland.
-The new Higher will be introduced from August 2014 and the new Advanced Higher from August 2015.
-Schools and colleges may choose to introduce the new qualifications at different times, so learners should check with their school/college to find out which qualifications will be available to them.
+National 1 to National 5 and the new Higher are now being delivered in schools and colleges across Scotland.
+The new Advanced Higher will be introduced in August 2015.

 Will learners in S5 and S6 continue studying for the existing qualifications?